official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 10 House of Commons, Official Report, 26 February 2001, column 620.
 11 Minute McKane to Manning, 18 September 2001, ‘Iraq Stocktake’.

-9

-Executive Summary45.
-Mr Blair told the Inquiry that, until 11 September 2001, the UK had a policy of containment, but sanctions were eroding.12 The policy was “partially successful”, but it did not mean that Saddam Hussein was “not still developing his [prohibited] programmes”.
+45. Mr Blair told the Inquiry that, until 11 September 2001, the UK had a policy of containment, but sanctions were eroding.12 The policy was “partially successful”, but it did not mean that Saddam Hussein was “not still developing his [prohibited] programmes”.